 Colds and allergies may produce mucus that drains down the back of the throat (postnasal drainage).
 Home treatment may be all that is needed to provide relief if you have a productive cough and postnasal drainage but do not have other symptoms.

 A productive cough in a person who smokes is often a sign of lung damage.
 For smokers, the most effective way to treat a cough is to stop smoking.
-A change in the cough or in the color or quantity of sputum may indicate a bacterial lung infection.
+A change in the cough or in the color or quantity of sputum may mean a bacterial lung infection.

 A productive cough is a more serious when:

-- It produces sputum from the lungs (not postnasal drainage).
+It produces sputum from the lungs (not postnasal drainage).

-- The sputum is rust-colored or contains bright red blood.
+The sputum is rust-colored or contains bright red blood.